NVIDIA/MDL-SDK/README.md

     Please follow the instructions on the [Qt Website](https://www.qt.io/)
     To build with Qt 5.10.1 on Linux, your system's GLIBC needs to be release 2.14 or later.

+-   **DirectX Raytracing support**
+    To build the DXR example, Windows 10 version 1809 and the corresponding SDK 10.0.17763.0 as well as the optional *Graphic Tools* feature are required.

 <a name="doc-build-tools"></a>
 Required tools to build the documentation: